keshavcoded/AES-RSA-Hybrid-Algorithm/README.md

 A hybrid cryptographic algorithm is designed using a symmetric key algorithm and a asymmetric key algorithm, Moreover LSB steganography technique is applied for additional security.

-Here the symmetric key algorithm used is Advanced Encryption Standard (AES) and the asymmetric key algorithm used is RSA (Rivest-Shamir-Adleman).
+Here the symmetric key algorithm used is Advanced Encryption Standard (AES) and the asymmetric key algorithm used is Rivest-Shamir-Adleman (RSA).

 **Encryption (Sender side):**